Deterministic module ownership, runtime flow, worker boundaries, and separation between physics, UI, analysis, and rendering

 | UI / rendering | Display existing results without changing the physics |

 The project state is the authoritative machine description.
-It contains disc parameters, magnet parameters, coil configuration, field settings, simulation settings, and probe information.
-The defaults live in the canonical default-project definition, while schema ownership belongs to the project schema file.
+It contains disc parameters, magnet parameters, coil configuration, field settings, performance settings, simulation settings, analysis configuration, probe information, and mechanics-related entries.
+Defaults live in the canonical default-project definition, while schema ownership belongs to the project schema file.

 The architectural intent is that every project entry path must normalize data before the rest of the simulator consumes it.
 This keeps file imports, presets, and future format revisions stable and scientifically interpretable.